Ian Miller (footballer, born 1955): Swindon Town

 He was transferred to Third Division club Swindon Town in exchange for Mick French, in a move that reunited him with manager Bobby Smith.
 He was signed to provide crosses for Andy Rowland and Alan Mayes.
-The "Robins" declined from fifth in 1978–79 to tenth in 1979–80 and then seventeenth in 1980–81 – just one point above the relegation zone.
+The "Robins" declined from fifth in 1978–79 to tenth in 1979–80 and then 17th in 1980–81 – just one point above the relegation zone.
 He played 159 games for Swindon in all competitions, scoring 14 goals.

 Blackburn Rovers

 Miller then signed with Second Division Blackburn Rovers, then managed by Bobby Saxton, who authorised a £60,000 fee.
 He went on to become a popular player with the club's fans.
 Rovers finished in the top-half of the table in 1981–82, 1982–83 and 1983–84, before missing out on promotion to the First Division by just one point in 1984–85.
-However they then plummeted in 1985–86, avoiding relegation by just three points.
+However, they plummeted in 1985–86, avoiding relegation by just three points.
 Saxton was replaced by Don Mackay halfway through the 1986–87 campaign.
 Rovers also won the Full Members Cup in 1987, as they beat Charlton Athletic 1–0 in the Wembley final after Miller set up Colin Hendry for the only goal of the game.
 He then led them to a play-off finish in 1987–88, though Rovers lost to Chelsea at the semi-final stage.
-They then reached the play-off final in 1988–89, but lost out to Crystal Palace 4–3 over the course of two legs.
+They then reached the play-off final in 1988–89, but lost out to Crystal Palace 4–3 over two legs.

 Later career

 Miller departed Ewood Park and joined Second Division Port Vale in June 1989, as manager John Rudge needed cover for an injured Gary Ford.
-He began the 1989–90 season as a regular, but lost his place by December and was released in August 1990, having played 24 games in all competitions, scoring once against Ipswich Town on New Year's Day.
-He moved on to Mick Buxton's Scunthorpe United, and helped them to the Fourth Division play-offs, where they lost to Blackpool at the semi-final stage.
+He began the 1989–90 season as a regular but lost his place by December and was released in August 1990, having played 24 games in all competitions, scoring once against Ipswich Town on New Year's Day.
+He moved on to Mick Buxton's Scunthorpe United and helped them to the Fourth Division play-offs, where they lost to Blackpool at the semi-final stage.
 Miller then ended his career with Stafford Rangers in the Conference.